mosaicml/composer/docs/source/trainer/checkpointing.rst

 dictionary under the key ``extra_init_kwargs``.

 Once you've configured your object store properly per above, all that's left is to add the :class:`.RunDirectoryUploader` as a callback.
-Currently, in order to use uploaded checkpoints for later finetuning you are required to specify the a unique ``object_name_prefix`` as well.

 Let's put all this together below: